Toluna-IP/tolunaintegratedpaneldocs/notifications/memberstatus.md

 | IsAutoReouted | ```bool``` | Indcates whether the Member was auto-routed or not |
 | OriginalSurveyID | ```int``` | SurveyID to which the Member was originally invited |

->Note: v2.1 requires Partners to opt-in to WaveID feature; it will not appear by default

 ### Example XML Response
 ```xml